detlefs/FolderBookmarks/README.md

 The function tests, if the specified path is stored in the bookmark list.
 If the path is found in the list, the function returns $true.
 Otherwise $false is returned

 This function can be helpful to implement a custom formatting in a customized prompt script.

+For example, the following code snipped put into user's `prompt` function, will add a dark cyan '[go]' to the prompt:

+    function prompt {
+        ...
+        if (Test-FolderBookmark -Path (Get-Location).Path)
+        {
+	        Write-Host ' [go] ' -ForegroundColor DarkCyan -NoNewline }
+        ...
+    }

 Alias(es): `testbm`